 Welcome to the Tongass National Forest

-Recreate on the Tongass National Forest where you'll find cabins, trails, fish and wildlife.
+Recreate on the Tongass National Forest where you'll find cabins, trails, fish, wildlife, glaciers and beaches.

 Engaging communities and sustaining economies.
 After consultation with Tribal Nations and Alaska Native corporations and engagement in a public process to explore investment ideas from Southeast Alaska communities, over 270 investment ideas collectively valued at $276 million were proposed.
 While not every idea or proposal can be included in the initial investment, the input, ideas, and conversations reflect the deep need for equitable economic stimulus in the region.